marcelpatrick/3rdPersonV2/README.md

 	- SEQUENCE runs all behaviors until one of the fails.
 Runs all behaviors that succeed.
 Stops when fails.
 Performs all tasks that are viable.

  - Create a new BTService class: In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase: call it BTService_PlayerLocationIfSeen
+ 	- BTService_BlackboardBase is a custom service that allows us to refer to the variables or keys we included in the Blackboard
  - Implement the Tick function

  BTService_PlayerLocationIfSeen.h